A Trick of the Light

 This was it.

-As the pair walked past Caslon’s apartment, Levi made a quick, but coded, rhythm of knocks on his door.
+As the pair walked past Caslon’s apartment, Levi made a quick but coded, rhythm of knocks on his door.
 Madeline assumed this was to let Caslon know they were going to be out, but she wasn’t exactly sure what was communicated.

-The taxi ride and subsequent passage through airport security was uneventful, as expected.
+The taxi ride and subsequent passage through airport security were uneventful, as expected.
 Madeline only let go of Levi’s hand when it was absolutely necessary, even on the flight.
 Every once and awhile, Levi would lean over to her on the plane, give her a kiss on the cheek, and squeeze her hand.
 His actions were reassuring, contrary to what she would have thought a few days ago had he said something like ‘Hey, I’m going to kiss you on the flight to calm your nerves’.
 And it was a dreadfully long flight to Frankfurt.
-In fact, it was longest flight she had ever been on.
+In fact, it was the longest flight she had ever been on.
 There were only so many movies she could watch.
-At one point, Levi bought her a very strong drink which caused her to doze off.
+At one point, Levi bought her a strong drink which caused her to doze off.
 When she woke, her seat had been adjusted to a bed, she had been ‘tucked in’, and there was only an hour left before they landed in Germany.

 After briefly touching down, they were off again on a much shorter flight to France.
 Levi reserved a room for them in Monte Carlo so they could have some time to adjust before the cruise set sail the next day.
 He knew Madeline would need a day of rest to shake off some of the jet-lag, and he wanted to scout around to see if he could pick up traces of the family before they even boarded the ship.
 It took them about an hour to get from the airport to their hotel by taxi.
 After checking in, Madeline tried to put up a strong front in the hotel room by sitting gracefully on the king sized bed and looking over the hotel’s leather-bound directory.

-“I know you’re exhausted,” Levi said with a sly smile, amused by the act she was putting on.
+“I know you’re exhausted,” Levi said with a sly smile, entertained by the act she was putting on.
 He had to admit, he was proud of her so far.
 “You can crash if you like, and I’ll order room service.
 You need to rest up for tomorrow, and tonight was booked just for that anyway.”

 “So how was your first overseas travel experience?”
 He asked sincerely, eyes still locked on the television.